bit-player/deepdream-install-memo/readme.md

 (A few more models are also available in the [Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html) and can be installed in the same way.
 See also the [Model Zoo wiki](https://github.com/BVLC/caffe/wiki/Model-Zoo) for other models, which have to be manually installed.)

-Final step: In the second code cell of the `dream` notebook, under the heading "Loading DNN model", insert the path to the `bvlc_googlenet` model you've just downloaded.
+Final step: In the second code cell of the `dream` notebook, beneath the heading "Loading DNN model", insert the path to the `bvlc_googlenet` model you've just downloaded.

-Final final step: Have fun!
+Post-final step: Have fun!
+(What a long, strange trip it's been.)